Lim-Stanley/class-plan/README.md

 # PlannedBruin HOTH-9 Project
-This repository provides the PlannedBruin application, a student-friendly enrollment planner designed to supply UCLA students with a four year class schedule, saving students from suffering from the common struggles surrounding enrollment restrictions, class availability, confusing pre-requisite requirements, and more.
+This repository provides the PlannedBruin application, a student-friendly enrollment planner designed to supply UCLA students with a four year class schedule, saving students from suffering from the common struggles surrounding enrollment restrictions, class availability, confusing prerequisite requirements, and more.

 https://user-images.githubusercontent.com/92659795/182241656-d34caf7a-65a6-4e62-80ac-d2392d3e2d4c.mp4